Beamanator/Just-To-Learn/react/README.md

    - Arrow functions - passes 'this' keyword from caller - keeps 'this' consistent in Component classes
      - Useful in a button click event handler
 3) Properties passed to your component should be called 'props' to make sure people don't get confused
+4) Update state in an immutable fashion (a.k.a. create a new copy of state, then edit, then save back to state)
+   - example: using `.slice` to directly remove an item from an array - first copy the entire new array like this:
+     - `[...oldArr]` or `oldArr.slice()`

 ### Other
 1) Dynamic content (functions, variables, etc) in JSX goes between {}